Chirag-S-Kotian/Finora/README.md

       }
       apply plugin: 'com.google.gms.google-services'
       ```
+        - Ensure you have the Google Services plugin applied at the bottom of your `app/build.gradle` file:
+        ```groovy
+        apply plugin: 'com.google.gms.google-services'
+        ```
 4. **Build the project:**
    - Sync Gradle and build the app.
 5. **Run on an emulator or device.**